Are you planning to outsource your application development project? Then this article is for you.

 In the Code Review Process, the code developed by one coder is reviewed by another coder.
 While this process does not take much time, it helps find and solve potential bugs/errors before the code is submitted to the testing team.

 The Code Review Process can also ensure other coding principles like Readability, Maintainability, Efficiency, etc. are followed while writing the code.

 A Version Control System helps keep track of the changes made to the code.
 If you ever want to go back to a particular version of the code or you want to track the revisions made to the algorithm, the version control system makes it easier and faster.

 The repository helps you store all the changes you have made to the code since you started working on the application.
 The copy of the work allows you to make changes without impacting the actual version of the code.

 Suppose you deploy the code, but immediately end-users find an error that can take at least 1 hour to solve.
-Your developer should be able to roll-back to the previous STABLE version of the code immediately in such a case.
+Your developer should be able to roll back to the previous STABLE version of the code immediately in such a case.
 You can achieve this by properly implementing the Version Control System for your project.

-A software solution is a core to increase business productivity as well as efficiency.
-However, when you are choosing a developer/company for your application, you need to ensure that they follow these points:
+A software solution is a core to increasing business productivity as well as efficiency.
+However, when you are choosing a developer/company for your application, make sure they follow the following recommendations:

 - They have a checklist for both development and deployment in place, which will help them code and upload an error-free application.